 Green energy tariffs are no longer an expensive option.
 We did a study of the energy market that reveals:

 The cheapest green energy tariffs are some of the cheapest deals on the market, with some deals costing as little as £940/yr.

 However, many customers still believe green tariffs are more expensive and the growth of cheaper green tariffs has also raised concerns over just how green they are.

 According to Ofgem, there were 69 active gas and electricity suppliers in September 2018.

-And the total number of gas and electricity tariffs in the energy market right now is 2472*.
+The total number of gas and electricity tariffs in the energy market right now is 2472*.
 Of the 2472 tariffs available, 573 (23%) are green tariffs and 1898 (77%) are non-green tariffs.
-That's quite a lot of options if you're after a green tariff.
+That's quite a lot of options still available if you're after a green tariff only.